Image size 1600x900. Swimmer doing a pull set with long strokes in a lap pool.

 Beginner Pull Swim Workout (900 yards)

-A 900 yard beginner pull swim workout to build feel for the catch and alignment.
+A 900 yard beginner pull swim workout that uses optional pull buoy technique to improve catch feel, body alignment, and upper-body endurance.

 900 yards35 minBeginnerFitnessfreestyle